domonda/api/README.md

 ## Authentication

 Authentication for [GraphQL](#graphql-api) and [REST](#rest-api) requests
-is implemented via Bearer token that holds an API key specific to a client-company.
+is implemented via `Bearer` token that holds an API key specific to a client-company.

-In the following examples replace `DOMONDA_API_KEY` with your actual API key.
+In the following examples, replace `${DOMONDA_API_KEY}` with your actual API key.

 ```http
 POST https://domonda.app/api/public/graphql